 When you’re first starting out, it can be overwhelming and even intimidating to try and compete against well established market vendors.
-But don’t worry.
-The good news is that there are many simple things you can do to stand out in the crowd and develop a loyal following.
+Whether you’re new or seasoned and striving to sell more, these many simple farmers market ideas will help you stand out in the crowd and develop a loyal following.

 It’s really all about helping and serving, caring and connecting, with a touch of creativity.

 If you’re looking for how to get started at selling at your local markets, you need only search online for Farmer’s Market my-city.
 For example, we’re near Winston-Salem, North Carolina, so we’d search Farmer’s Market Winston-Salem to come up with the best options.
 You can also search Farmer’s Market [my city] Application OR Guidelines, to go directly to the information you’ll need.